 - Gorillas are endangered species hence the high price is aimed at reducing the number of people who visit these endangered species

-- The funds collected from the gorilla permit sales are also heavily used to finance the works of the gorilla doctors who work tireless to ensure that these gorillas are safe in their natural habitat.
+- The funds collected from the gorilla permit sales are also heavily used to finance the works of the gorilla doctors who work tirelessly to ensure that these gorillas are safe in their natural habitat.

-- Part of the gorilla funds are given back to the local communities which reside adjacent to these gorilla parks as a way of ensuring that these communities don’t carry out engage in activities that are detrimental to the survival of these gorillas such as poaching or destruction of the gorilla habitats through activities like deforestation and bush fires.
+- Part of the gorilla funds is given back to the local communities which reside adjacent to these gorilla parks as a way of ensuring that these communities don’t carry out engage in activities that are detrimental to the survival of these gorillas such as poaching or destruction of the gorilla habitats through activities like deforestation and bush fires.

 What are some of the trusted indigenous tour operators can I use to organize for me a gorilla safari in Congo Uganda and Rwanda?

 There are several local tour companies that can help you organize a gorilla safari in any of these destinations such as